(This article was originally published January 22, 2018 and has been updated with photos from January 2022)

 According to the Wisconsin State Climatology Office, the highest mean (or average) temperatures for the four months of winter – December, January, February and March – have all occurred in the last twenty years.
 Based on ice records that go back to the 1850s, our lakes are, on average, freezing later and thawing sooner.

 In fact, since records have been kept on such things, we’ve lost a full month’s worth of ice on Madison’s lakes.
-This graph of Lake Monona perfectly illustrates this decline.
-While the graph has the usual peaks and valleys of “good” ice years and “bad” ice years, we’re not seeing winters capable of putting four month’s worth of ice on a lake anymore.
+While we have the usual “good” ice years and “bad” ice years, we’re not seeing winters capable of putting four month’s worth of ice on a lake anymore.

 The impact of this change is, perhaps, best summed up by John Magnuson, our former director and a lifetime lover of Wisconsin winters.
 As he said in a post I wrote back in 2012: